 Rainfall-runoff modelling has been used at Dendrobium Mine for all EOP reports since LW 5.
-The modelling is used to quantify reductions of flows in Wongawilli Creek, Donalds Castle Creek and the inflow to Lake Avon at the monitored sites, and to conclude on activation of the triggers defined in the TARP.
-The AWBM rainfall-runoff model is used for LW 11.
-LW 12 and LW 13 EOP reports (South32, 2016a, 2017a).103
+The modelling is used to quantify potential reductions of flows in Wongawilli Creek, Donalds Castle Creek and the inflow to Lake Avon at the monitored sites, and to conclude on activation of the triggers defined in the TARP.
+The AWBM rainfall-runoff model is used for LW 11, LW 12 and LW 13 EOP reports (South32, 2016a, 2017a).135

 Rainfall-runoff models have limitations regarding assumptions, although these may be acceptable if the errors are accounted for in drawing conclusions.
-Professor McMahon's review of the LW 9 and LW 10 surface water modelling stated: "I'm satisfied that
+Professor McMahon's review of the LW 9 and LW 10 surface water modelling stated: "I'm satisfied that RUNOFF2005 is a suitable model to assess whether there is any impact on streamflow in the Dendrobium 3A area due to longwall mining" (McMahon, 2015).
+This statement may reasonably be extended to the AWBM although recent dry weather has raised questions about this model's accuracy in extreme low flow conditions.

-103 Previous EOP reports used the comparable RUNOFF-2005 model.
+135 Previous EOP reports used the comparable RUNOFF-2005 model.
 The LW 13 EOP report also uses a slightly amended AWBM that aims to improve accounting for evapotranspiration losses in dry periods (South32, 2018c).